NC State vs. Miami NCAA Football Odds, Plays and Insights | October 23, 2021

 Miami Stats and Trends

-- This year, the Hurricanes have one against the spread win in two games as an underdog of 3 points or more.
+- This season, the Hurricanes have one ATS win in two games as an underdog of 3 points or more.

-- Miami's games this season have eclipsed the over/under two times in six opportunities (33.3%).

-- Miami is 2-3 against the spread and 2-3 overall when the team records more than 14.3 points.
+- When Miami scores more than 14.3 points, it is 2-3 against the spread and 2-3 overall.

-- Miami is 2-3 against the spread and 2-3 overall when the team picks up over 294.7 yards.
+- When Miami picks up more than 294.7 yards, the team is 2-3 against the spread and 2-3 overall.

-- The Hurricanes have turned the ball over 10 times this season, two more turnovers than the Wolf Pack have forced (8).
+- This year the Hurricanes have turned the ball over 10 times, two more than the Wolf Pack's takeaways (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.